 VICTORIA ZACKHEIM is the author of the novel, The Bone Weaver, and editor of six anthologies: He Said What?: Women Write About Moments When Everything Changed, The Other Woman: Twenty-one Wives, Lovers, and Others Talk Openly About Sex, Deception, Love, and Betrayal, For Keeps: Women Tell the Truth About Their Bodies, Growing Older, and Acceptance, The Face in the Mirror: Writers Reflect on Their Dreams of Youth and the Reality of Age, Exit Laughing: How Humor Takes the Sting Out of Death and FAITH: Essays from Believers, Agnostics, and Atheists.
 Her play, The Other Woman, based on her first anthology, had a nationwide, simultaneous reading at more than 20 theaters across the country on Nov.
 9, 2015.
 Her stage adaptation of the memoir ENTANGLED: A CHRONICLE OF LATE LOVE is in development.
-Victoria's first screenplay, MAIDSTONE, is now in development.
+Victoria's first screenplay, MAIDSTONE, is now in development, with director Peter Werner attached to the project.
+Her screenplay, ROZZY, based on the Caroline Leavitt novel, MEETING ROZZY HALFWAY, is also in development.
 She wrote Where Birds Never Sang: The Story of Ravensbruck and Sachsenhausen Concentration Camps (On the Road Productions), that ran nationwide on PBS.
-She teaches Personal Essay in the UCLA Extension Writers’ Program.
+Victoria teaches Personal Essay in the UCLA Extension Writers’ Program.
+She has appeared twice on the TODAY show, the first time as a featured author/editor, and was grateful not to have lost her breakfast.
 Victoria was a 2010 San Francisco Library Laureate.